usplos/DPEEM/README.md

 # DPEEM
-This is a R package of data 'pipeline' preprocessing and extracting for eye movements.
+This is a R package of data 'pipeline' preprocessing and measures extracting for eye movements.
 ## Installation
 You can install it by
 ```